-To flush systems that are color change enabled, follow the steps in Flush the System (Color Change Enabled Systems), page 35.
+To flush systems that are color change enabled, follow the steps in Flush the System (Color Change Enabled Systems), page 32.

 To avoid fire and explosion, always ground equipment and waste container.
 To avoid static sparking and injury from splashing, always flush at the lowest possible pressure.
+To avoid serious injury from pressurized fluid, such as skin injection, do not put your hand in front of the spray tip when installing or removing the spray tip and tip guard.